nikhilshah26/TCI-FLOGO-CICD/README.md

 # TCI-FLOGO-CICD
-Python script to deploy flogo apps to TCI using CICD
+Python script to deploy flogo apps to TCI using Platform API's